 At the first intersection in the woods, stay left to take the Garin Woods Trail.
 This trail is much wider and better-used than the last half-mile was.
 At the next intersection, skip the upper trail and continue straight.

 The trail breaks out of the woods and climbs to an intersection with a dirt road near a large stable.
 The short stretch of trail around the stable isn’t grazed and gets overgrown.

 Turn left onto the road, which climbs gently for a while before beginning a long, easy descent through open cow pasture with nice views of the rolling hills and the Hayward flatlands below.
 This is the best part of the loop and the real payoff for the hike.

-At the next intersection, turn light to descend back to the parking lot.
+At the next intersection, turn right to descend back to the parking lot.

 © 2018, 2023 David Baselt